rakij1340/foundry-fund-me-f23/README.md

 -Interactions.s.sol

-    -It contains functions with which we can fund FundMe and the Owner to Withdraw from FundMe
+    -It contains functions with which we can fund FundMe(most_recently_deployed_contract) and the Owner to Withdraw from FundMe

 -FundMeTest.t.sol